On Erlang ODE approximations of differential equations with distributed time delays: Numerical test of the accuracy

 This is referred to as the \emph{method of manufactured solutions}~\cite{Roache:2002}. \begin{remark} We choose $x^*$ such that it is bounded away from zero because the system becomes unstable if the numerical approximation of the solution becomes negative.
 This can happen when the true solution is close to zero, in which case the numerical approximation may diverge. \end{remark}

 Figure~\ref{fig:verification} shows the approximation errors for the state and the kernel:

-Here, $\hat x$ and $\hat \alpha$ denote the approximations.
-Note that the kernel error, $E_\alpha$, is analogous to the objective function in~\eqref{eq:algo:nlp:obj} but may contain a different number of terms.
-We have used the model parameter values $\sigma = 4$~mo$^{-1}$ and $\kappa = 1$~mo and the dilation parameter $\gamma = 10$~mo, and the initial and final times are $t_0 = 0$~mo and $t_f = 24$~mo.
-When we determine the Erlang mixture approximation of a given order, $M$, we use $N = 10^2$ points in the objective function in~\eqref{eq:algo:nlp:obj}.
-Furthermore, we use a threshold of $\epsilon = 10^{-14}$ and a convergence tolerance of $10^{-15}$ to determine the approximation interval length, $t_h$.
-Finally, we solve the NLP~\eqref{eq:algo:nlp} using \matlab{}'s \fmincon{} with an optimality tolerance of $10^{-10}$ and a step size tolerance below machine precision, and we use double precision in the involved kernel evaluations.
+Here, $\hat x$ and $\hat \alpha$ denote the approximations\chgtwo{, and $\Delta t_x = (t_f - t_0)/N_x$ and $\Delta t_\alpha = t_h/N_\alpha$}.
+Note that the kernel error, $E_\alpha$, is analogous to the \chgtwo{square root of the first term in the} objective function in~\eqref{eq:algo:nlp:obj} but may contain a different number of terms.
+We have used the model parameter values $\sigma = 4$~mo$^{-1}$ and $\kappa = 1$ and the dilation parameter $\gamma = 10$~mo, and the initial and final times are $t_0 = 0$~mo and $t_f = 24$~mo.
+When we determine the Erlang mixture approximation of a given order, $M$, we use $N = 10^{\chg{3}}$ points \chgthree{and a weight of $w = 5\cdot 10^{-11}$} in the objective function in~\eqref{eq:algo:nlp:obj}.
+Furthermore, we use a threshold of $\epsilon = 10^{-14}$ and a convergence tolerance of $10^{-15}$ to determine the approximation interval length, $t_h$ \chgtwo{(see Table~\ref{tab:approximation:parameters})}.
 We also use the identified value of $t_h$ in the reference approach described in Section~\ref{sec:algo:theoretical:approximation}.
-We use \matlab{}'s \odeff{} with absolute and relative tolerances of $10^{-12}$ to simulate the approximate system of ODEs~\eqref{eq:lct:approximate:system:ODE}, and we use $K_x = 24\cdot 10^3$ quadrature points to evaluate the state error in~\eqref{eq:verification:error}, which corresponds to a time step size of $\Delta t = 10^{-3}$~mo.
-Furthermore, we use $K_\alpha = 10^6$ quadrature points to evaluate the kernel error.
+We use \matlab{}'s \odeff{} with absolute and relative tolerances of $10^{-12}$ to simulate the approximate system of ODEs~\eqref{eq:lct:approximate:system:ODE}, and we use $\chg{N}_x = 24\cdot 10^3$ quadrature points to evaluate the state error in~\eqref{eq:verification:error}, which corresponds to a time step size of $\Delta t_x = 10^{-3}$~mo.
+Furthermore, we use $\chg{N}_\alpha = 10^6$ quadrature points to evaluate the kernel error.
 For the results obtained with the numerical methods described in Appendix~\ref{sec:numerical:simulation}, we use a memory horizon of $\Delta t_h = t_f - t_0 = 24$~mo and the above time step size, and for the method for stiff DDEs, we use a function tolerance of $10^{-12}$ and an optimality tolerance of $10^{-8}$ when we solve the involved residual equations with \matlab{}'s \fsolve{}.